RedisJSON/RedisJSON/docs/commands/json.get.md

 "[3,null]"
 {{< / highlight >}}

-Using multiple paths with at least one JSONPath (map with array of JSON values per path):
+Using multiple paths with at least one JSONPath returns a JSON string with a top-level object with an array of JSON values per path:

 {{< highlight bash >}}
 127.0.0.1:6379> JSON.GET doc ..a $..b